Michael-Joseph-Ellis/Michael-Joseph-Ellis.github.io/README.md

 - **Home Page**: An introduction to who I am and what I do.
 - **About**: Detailed descriptions of various hobbies, interests and other things about me and my life.
 - **Experience**: A summary of the professional work and projects I've acquired/done over time.
-- **Contact**: WIP
+- **Contact**: A faster way of contacting me.

 ## Sections

 ### Home

-A brief introduction to my background, interests, and goals.
+A brief introduction to my background.
 This section provides an overview of my educational journey and career aspirations.

 <h2>About</h2>

-This section highlights some of my hobbies, goes more in depth on my interests, and other smaller things about my life.
+This section highlights some of my hobbies and interests.

 <h2>Experience</h2>

 - **Title**: The name of the project.
+This includes a link to the project's GitHub page or PDFS.
 - **Description**: An overview of the project, including the technologies used and the problem it addresses.
-- **Significance/Purpose**: The importance of the project and its potential impact.

-<h2>Education</h2>

-WIP

 ## Technologies Used